SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 I've been told that application notes with some guidance on how to best configure the ADC for different jobs is coming.
 Microchip is aware that the new ADC has a bewildering number of knobs compared to classic AVRs, where there was typically only 1 degree of freedom, the reference, which is simple to pick and undeerstand, since only one prescaler setting was in spec.

 ### getAnalogReadResolution()
-Returns either 10 or 12, the current resolution set for analogRead.
+Returns either 8, 10 or 12 (2-series only), the current resolution set for analogRead.

 ### getAnalogSampleDuration()
 Returns the number of ADC clocks by which the minimum sample length has been extended.